zearp/OptiHack/README.md

 ## Editing config.plist
 Inside the EFI/OC folder on your installer open config.plist and edit/populate the following fields:
 ```
-DeviceProperties -> Add -> PciRoot(0x0)/Pci(0x1b,0x0) -> layout-id
 PlatformInfo -> Generic -> MLB
 PlatformInfo -> Generic -> ROM
 PlatformInfo -> Generic -> SystemSerialNumber
 PlatformInfo -> Generic -> SystemUUID
 ```
-The ```layout-id``` is for audio.
-The default of 16 has no working rear line-out but working internal speaker (yay!).
-Change this to 15 to disable the internal speaker and enable the rear line out.

 You can generate the MLB/Serial/UUID serials with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Use option 3 and enter *iMac15,1* when asked for the type of SMBIOS to create.
 If you need to change the model in the future you also need to re-generate a new set of serials, UUID and usb portmap.

 Put your ethernet mac address in the ```ROM``` field without semicolons.
 Fixing this [post-install](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-en0) is also an option, but is important so don't skip it.
 You don't want it to stay at the current *00:11:22:33:44:55*.